How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Knowledge Storage and Representation

 \section{Knowledge Storage and Representation}

-LLMs are known to store factual knowledge in their parameters, particularly in ``knowledge neurons'' and MLP layers that act as key-value memories.
-This enables them to answer factual queries, such as answering \lminput{TRUE} or \lminput{FALSE} for prompt \lminput{The city of New York is in the United States.
+LLMs are known to store factual knowledge at specific locations of their parameters, particularly in ``knowledge neurons'' and MLP layers acting as key-value memories.
+This enables them to answer factual queries, such as answering \lminput{TRUE} or \lminput{FALSE} for the prompt \lminput{The city of New York is in the United States.
 This statement is:}.
 While such knowledge is believed to emerge during pre-training and persist through post-training, mechanistic evidence remains limited.
-As knowledge is foundational for LLMs, we first examine how post-training affects it—whether it alters (1) knowledge-storage locations and (2) knowledge representations.
-When prompted to classify a statement's truthfulness, LLMs retrieve stored knowledge into hidden representations at some layers and tokens, which guide the final output.
+As knowledge is foundational for LLMs, we examine how post-training affects it by asking two research questions about (Q1) knowledge-storage locations and (Q2) knowledge representations.

+When prompted to classify a statement's truthfulness, LLMs extract stored knowledge at certain layers and inject it into the hidden states to guide the final output.
 Following \citet{marks2024geometrytruthemergentlinear}, we adapt causal tracing to identify knowledge-storage locations by patching hidden states between true and false statement pairs.
-Each pair is token-aligned and differs only in subject—e.g., \lminput{The city of Seattle is in France.} vs. \lminput{The city of Paris is in France.}.
-The relation (e.g., city-in-country) is true for only one statement.
-We treat subject and object tokens (e.g., city and country) as knowledge-related target tokens for analysis.
+Each pair is token-aligned and differs only in subject, e.g., \lminput{The city of Seattle is in France.} vs. \lminput{The city of Paris is in France.}, and the relation (e.g., city-in-country) is true for only one statement.
+We target subject and object tokens (e.g., city and country) for knowledge location analysis.

-\textbf{Locating Knowledge} We use causal tracing to localize knowledge storage via three forward passes with varying inputs and intermediate patching.
+\textbf{Locating knowledge} We use causal tracing to localize knowledge storage via three forward passes with varying inputs and intermediate patching.
 First, we input a true statement $s$ and record the hidden representations $h_i^l(s)$ at each layer $l$ and token position $i$.
 Second, we input a false statement $\hat{s}$ and similarly record $h_i^l(\hat{s})$.
 Third, we input $\hat{s}$ again, but patch a specific hidden state $h_i^l(\hat{s})$ with $h_i^l(s)$ from the first run (i.e., replace $h_i^l(\hat{s})$ with $h_i^l(s)$).
-We perform this patching independently for each $(i, l)$ pair.
-If patching a particular position flips the output from \lminput{FALSE} to \lminput{TRUE}, it indicates that location contributes to knowledge storage.
-To measure patching's influence, we store the log probability difference of output:
+We perform this patching independently for each $(l, i)$.
+If patching at a particular location $(l, i)$ flips the output from \lminput{FALSE} to \lminput{TRUE}, it indicates that location stores the knowledge.
+To measure the effectiveness of the patching, we compare the log probability of outputting \lminput{TRUE} versus outputting \lminput{FALSE} for each $(l, i)$ by computing: